Home » NDA 2025: Physical Fitness Guidelines and Standards

 • Submucous fibroid of any size.

-• Broad ligament or cervical fibroid of any size causing pressure over ureter.
+• Broad ligament or cervical fibroid of any size causing pressure over the ureter.

-• Single fibroid uterus more than three cm in diameter; fibroids more than two in number (each fibroid not more than fifteen mm in diameter) or fibroids causing distortion of endometrial cavity.
+• Single fibroid uterus more than three cm in diameter; fibroids more than two in number (each fibroid not more than fifteen mm in diameter) or fibroids distorting endometrial cavity.

 • Congenital uterine anomalies except arcuate uterus.